Organized crime in Italy: Banda della Magliana

-The Banda della Magliana (English translation: Magliana Gang) was an Italian criminal organization based in Rome and active mostly throughout the late 1970s until the early 1990s.
+The Banda della Magliana (English translation: Magliana gang) was an Italian criminal organization based in Rome and active mostly throughout the late 1970s until the early 1990s.
 The gang's name refers to the neighborhood in Rome, the Magliana, from which most of its members came.

-The Magliana Gang was involved in criminal activities during the Italian "years of lead" (or anni di piombo).
+The Magliana gang was involved in criminal activities during the Italian "years of lead" (or anni di piombo).
 The organization was tied to other Italian criminal organizations such as the Cosa Nostra, Camorra and the 'Ndrangheta.
 Most notably though, it was connected to neo-fascist paramilitary and terrorist organizations, including the Nuclei Armati Rivoluzionari (NAR), the group responsible for the 1980 Bologna massacre.

 In addition to their involvement in traditional organized crime rackets, the Banda della Magliana is also believed to have worked for Italian political figures such as Licio Gelli, a grand-master of the illegal and underground freemason lodge known as Propaganda Due (P2), which was purportedly connected to neo-fascist and far-right militant paramilitary groups.

 Mafia Capitale

 The Mafia Capitale was a mafia-type crime syndicate, or secret society, that originated in the region of Lazio and its capital Rome.

-It was founded in early 2000s by Massimo Carminati from the remains of the Banda della Magliana.
+It was founded in the early 2000s by Massimo Carminati from the remains of the Banda della Magliana.